Deterrence theory: Nuclear deterrence theory

 The stability–instability paradox is a key concept in rational deterrence theory.
 It states that when two countries each have nuclear weapons, the probability of a direct war between them greatly decreases, but the probability of minor or indirect conflicts between them increases.
 This occurs because rational actors want to avoid nuclear wars, and thus they neither start major conflicts nor allow minor conflicts to escalate into major conflicts—thus making it safe to engage in minor conflicts.
 For instance, during the Cold War the United States and the Soviet Union never engaged each other in warfare, but fought proxy wars in Korea, Vietnam, Angola, the Middle East, Nicaragua and Afghanistan and spent substantial amounts of money and manpower on gaining relative influence over the third world.

-Bernard Brodie wrote in 1959 that a credible nuclear deterrent must be always ready but never used.
+Bernard Brodie wrote in 1959 that a credible nuclear deterrent must be always ready.
+An extended nuclear deterrence guarantee is also called a nuclear umbrella.

 Scholars have debated whether having a superior nuclear arsenal provides a deterrent against other nuclear-armed states with smaller arsenals.
 Matthew Kroenig has argued that states with nuclear superiority are more likely to win nuclear crises, whereas Todd Sechser, Matthew Fuhrmann and David C. Logan have challenged this assertion.
 A 2023 study found that a state with nuclear weapons is less likely to be targeted by non-nuclear states, but that a state with nuclear weapons is not less likely to target other nuclear states in low-level conflict.
 A 2022 study by Kyungwon Suh suggests that nuclear superiority may not reduce the likelihood that nuclear opponents will initiate nuclear crises.

+Rahim Baizidi argues that the internationalization of nuclear deterrence emerged during the Cold War as superpowers extended their nuclear umbrellas through sharing arrangements and overseas deployments.
+He highlights how this strategy enhanced deterrence credibility by projecting power beyond national borders while creating new geopolitical complexities.
+His analysis shows how nuclear sharing programs, like NATO's deployment of U.S. tactical warheads in Europe and South Korea, fundamentally altered strategic calculations.
+Baizidi particularly examines how this internationalization trend evolved from unipolar U.S. nuclear dominance to bipolar proliferation and contemporary security challenges.

+Proponents of nuclear deterrence theory argue that newly nuclear-armed states may pose a short- or medium-term risk, but that "nuclear learning" occurs over time as states learn to live with new nuclear-armed states.
+Mark S. Bell and Nicholas L. Miller have however argued that there is a weak theoretical and empirical basis for notions of "nuclear learning."

+One of the clearest signs that deterrence theory—particularly in its nuclear form—has been effective is the striking fact that no major wars have broken out between the world's nuclear-armed states in the past eight decades.
+Despite the many critiques of nuclear deterrence logic, it remains a credible strategy for managing security challenges from the viewpoint of nations possessing nuclear weapons.